 Here is your quick answer to “How often to pump septic tank”.
-You need to pump the septic tank at least every five years.
+You need septic tank pumping at least every five years.
 This is a good rule for anyone who has just bought a septic tank and lives with a moderately sized family.
 While this rule does not apply to all septic tanks, it can be very useful because it provides you with a guideline to help you measure how much the tank has been used.

 How Often Should a Septic Tank Be Pumped?